SoK: A Framework for Unifying At-Risk User Research: Protective Practices

-\paragraph{Vetting identities to avoid potential attackers} \Users who experience \cf{oppression or stigmatization} or \cf{legal or political} risk factors have a documented need to verify that new people they encounter online are safe to associate with or to admit into a private space.
+\paragraph{Vetting identities to avoid potential attackers} \Users who experience \cf{\marginalization} or \cf{\political} risk factors have a documented need to verify that new people they encounter online are safe to associate with or to admit into a private space.
 For example, social media community moderators for transgender communities of color asked potential new members questions about topics relating to race and LGBTQ+ issues to help protect their spaces from potential attackers~\cite{lerner2020privacy}.
-Women from non-Western cultures scrutinized online profile features to prevent men from infiltrating their private discussion spaces and subjecting them to sexual harassment~\cite{sambasivan2019they}.
-Sex workers informally shared lists of abusive clients and aggressors to avoid~\cite{barwulor2021disadvantaged}.
-Undocumented immigrants restricted communication with untrusted parties until sufficient vetting, due to concerns of impersonation by the police or immigration enforcement~\cite{guberek2018keeping}.
-Activists used physical in-person meetings or mutually trusted peers to vet new individuals before adding them to sensitive group chats~\cite{daffalla2021defensive}.
+Women from non-Western cultures scrutinized online profiles to prevent men from infiltrating their private discussion spaces and subjecting them to sexual harassment~\cite{sambasivan2019they}.
+Sex workers informally shared lists of abusive clients and aggressors to be avoided~\cite{barwulor2021disadvantaged}.
+Undocumented immigrants restricted communication with untrusted parties until sufficiently vetted, due to concerns of impersonation by the police or immigration enforcement~\cite{guberek2018keeping}. \tara{@Noel: This example is vague -- how were untrusted parties vetted?
+Impersonation of who?
+Can you clarify?} \noel{I don't think I have space here to explain it with sufficient nuance, especially in the context of this list of examples.
+I think people who want to know more could consult the paper} Activists used physical in-person meetings or mutually trusted peers to vet new individuals before adding them to sensitive group chats~\cite{daffalla2021defensive}.
 Unifying these practices is a lack of dependable digital signals of authenticity or identity, resulting in \users relying on ad-hoc techniques to establish trust.